aboutcode-org/univers/README.rst

 - arch linux: handled by the embedded `arch utility module borrowed from msys2
   <https://github.com/nexB/univers/blob/main/src/univers/arch.py.ABOUT>`_.

+- Alpine linux: handled using the base Gentoo version support and extras specific to Alpine.

 The level of support for each ecosystem may not be even for now and new schemes and support for more package types are implemented on a continuous basis.